All Episodes

 To sell merch.

-We're going to do a county-by-county takeover.
+We're going to do a county by county takeover and then what?

-You're going to hold municipal government earrings?
+You're going to hold municipal government earring?

 Of course you're not.